NiftySoft/example-spring-data-jpa/README.md

 Access to these views is provided via the `SprocketsOnly` interface to `Widget`. `Widget` implements `SprocketsOnly`, which is just one way to expose only certain attributes to the consumer of a REST API.
-I am finding that I like this a little better than DTOs, which I now believe should only be used for data results that involve multiple classes of Entities in one request.
+I am finding that I like this a little better than DTOs, which I now believe should only be used for queries that return properties from multiple entities.

 ### Streaming Cursors